The meeting search is here.

 If you click or tap a filter from gray to white, that means the filter is on: only meetings which fall under that criteria are shown.

-You may have multiple filters on at the same time.
+You may have multiple filters on at the same time, but there are a few exceptions.
 The Open and Closed filters can't be on at the same time.
-Neither can the Men's and Women's or AM and PM filters.
+Neither can the Men's and Women's, or AM and PM filters.

 Setting the base address is not mandatory, it just makes things easier for you.